WHLH

-WHLH is a black gospel station in Jackson, Mississippi, broadcasting at 95.5 FM.
+WHLH (95.5 FM) is an urban gospel radio station in Jackson, Mississippi.
 It is owned by iHeartMedia, Inc. (formerly Clear Channel Communications until September 2014) and branded "Hallelujah 95.5".
 The station used to be a CHR station known as WDBT "95.5 The Beat."
 Its studios are located in Northwest Jackson and the transmitter site is in Raymond.
+The station is also the only 100,000 watts gospel radio station in Mississippi.